 The Department provides diagnosis and treatment for a wide range of psychiatric disorders including:

-- Depression (unipolar disorder or recurrent depression, is a mental illness that induces low-self-esteem, a lack of interest in enjoyable activities and persistent low spirits in patients.
-It is easily treatable through psychotherapy and proper medication)
+- Depression Depression, is a mental illness that induces low-self-esteem, a lack of interest in enjoyable activities and persistent low spirits in patients.
+It is easily treatable through psychotherapy and proper medication.

 Dr. Abdul Wahab Yousafzai

 MBBS, FCPS, Diploma in Psychological Medicine

 MBBS, MRC Psych (UK), Diploma in Psychiatry (Ireland)

 MBBS, MRCPsych, CCT-Liaison(UK), MSc Clinical Neuropsychiatry, PgDip Pall Med